Diabetes is a complex disease

 Acute & Long-term Complications

-For both type 1 and type 2 diabetes, the disease includes a number of complications, both acute and long-term.
+For both type 1 and type 2 diabetes, the disease includes several acute and long-term complications.